mozilla-services/autograph-canary/README.md

 Variable | Description | Used By
 ---------|-------------|--------
-signed_XPI | The URL of a signed XPI for addon signature testing.
+CANARY_LOG_LEVEL | What log level should be used (default INFO, use DEBUG for more verbose logging) | autograph-canary signed_XPI | The URL of a signed XPI for addon signature testing.
 A signed XPI is needed to ensure that signatures verify correctly and signed addons are correctly installed. | addon_signature_test.js unsigned_XPI | The URL of an unsigned XPI for addon signature testing.
 An unsigned XPI is needed to check that unsigned addons are appropriately rejected by Firefox. | addon_signature_test.js